christ-church-grammar-school/major-project-sexy-shrimps/README.md

 - GitHub Desktop seems pretty cool yo
 - The command line is also good but has a steep learning curve and can be difficult to visualise what's going on.

+WE NEED TO GET 100 COMMITS WITHOUT EVEN CODING, JUST THE READ ME